Zhou Fang (Tang dynasty): Popularity outside of China

 Zhou Fang's fame spread abroad.
-In the late Zhenyuan period, envoys and merchants from the Silla Kingdom (on the present-day Korean Peninsula) in the Tang dynasty purchased dozens of works of Zhou Fang at high prices in Yangzhou and other places and transported them back to their own country.
-The Japanese people also like Zhou Fang's style of painting of beautiful women, which shows that Zhou Fang's painting art has a profound influence in the Eastern painting world.
+In the late Zhenyuan period, envoys and merchants from the Silla Kingdom (on the present-day Korean Peninsula) in the Tang dynasty purchased dozens of works of his at high prices and transported them back to their own country.
+The Japanese also liked Zhou Fang's style of painting of beautiful women, showing his influence on painting in the East.

 Zhou Fang's works were very popular among Koreans during the Tang dynasty.
-Even today, it can still be seen that Japan retains ancient paintings of beautiful women in the style of Zhou Fang.
-The image of women with plump faces was widely popular in the Tang dynasty, especially in the middle Tang dynasty and beyond.
-There are also discoveries in ancient tombs in Turpan, Xinjiang.
-There are also many Tang dynasty pottery figurines.
+Today, Japan retains ancient paintings of beautiful women in the style of Zhou Fang.
+The image of women with plump faces was widely popular in China itself, especially during the middle Tang dynasty and afterwards.

 Themes

 The themes of his artwork included religious subjects and everyday life.

 Tang Hou, a scholar from the Yuan dynasty, said in his "Ancient and Modern Painting Mirror": "Zhou Fang is good at painting noble and wandering figures, and often portrays beautiful and plump ladies with a rich and noble aura."

-The Song dynasty poet Huang Tingjian read his painting "Beauty Picture" and wrote a poem: "Paintings have divine skills, and Zhou Lang can do it alone.
+The Song dynasty poet Huang Tingjian studied his painting "Beauty Picture" and wrote a poem: "Paintings have divine skills, and Zhou Lang can do it alone.
 The painting is unparalleled, the true state cannot be added."

 The late-Tang art critic Zhu Jingxuan said:

 Zhou Fang's Buddha, celestial beings, figures, and paintings of beautiful women are all incredible masterpieces.